balaganeshbaskar/manipulator_ws/README.md

-ROBOTIC ARM folder is for the Arduino Nano code backup
+ROBOTIC ARM folder is for the Arduino Nano Joint module code backup

+Teensy 4.1 folder is for the teensy 4.1 sub brain code.

 REST OF THE FOLDERS FOR ROS2...